 The helpline team are brilliant and the people so knowledgeable and helpful."

 Helpline in Scotland

 Uses a different telephone number (0141 212 8710) to Diabetes UK Helpline.
-Calls originating in Scotland are answered by qualified counsellors based in Diabetes Scotland's Glasgow office.
-If no-one in Helpline Scotland is available, calls will automatically be forwarded to the Helpline service in London.
+Calls originating in Scotland are answered by highly trained advisors with counselling skills based in Diabetes Scotland's Glasgow office.
+If no one in Helpline Scotland is available, calls will automatically be forwarded to the Helpline service in London.

 Send your letters to: